LucasDelfino92/morrowindsharp/setup.md

 ## TOOLS

 Many tools have been made available to Morrowind over the years.
-This section will provide you with a basic guide to install the most useful tools, as well as the mod manager we will be using to install our mods, Mod Organizer 2.
+This section will provide you with a basic guide to install the most useful tools.

 [**TES3View**](http://www.mediafire.com/file/g10ay0bqynval8s/TES3View_%2528xEdit_4.1.3a_EXTREMELY_EXPERIMENTAL%2529.zip/file)